Welcome to Partners for Stennis & Michoud

 2022 ANNUAL PROGRAMS & MEETINGS

 Capitol Day: Annually, Partners travels to the MS Capitol for a reception on one evening and exhibits at the Capitol the next morning.
-This event is information at this time due to COVID restrictions.
-More information to follow on whether or not virtual meetings can be held during 2021..
+The tentative date for 2022 is March 1st for the reception and March 2nd for the Capitol Day Expo.
 Sponsorships range from $2,500 – $250.
 Individual tickets are $40 each.
 Registration will open when details are confirmed.

 Quarterly Meetings: Host sponsorship is $350 per meeting or $1,000 to sponsor all four meetings.
 Benefits include: logo on signage and recognition at meetings, mention as a sponsor on all email blasts.
 These meetings will be held at 3pm virtually until it is safe to meet face to face.

-- December 8, 2021 (Wednesday) will be held virtually or if able to meet in person, we will meet at Stennis International Airport – Annual Meeting.
-Click here to register.
+- December 14, 2021 (Wednesday) will be held virtually or if able to meet in person, we will meet at INFINITY Science Center.

-Citizens for Space Exploration: Annual DC Fly-in: Will be held virtually on June 15th & 16th, 2021.
+Citizens for Space Exploration: Annual DC Fly-in: June 16th – 18th.
 Citizens for Space Exploration is a multi-state, grassroots space advocacy group.
 Join this group of concerned citizens as they meet with members of Congress in DC to inform and educate them about the importance of a robust human space exploration program and a fully-funded NASA budget.
 We also advocate for the funding of Navy operations and other funding priorities at Stennis and Michoud Assembly Facility.
 This is a self-funded trip.
 Sponsorship is $500.
 Benefits include: Opportunity to attend meetings with Congressional delegation; Name on home page of website, email blasts, and social media; Listing in the program for the Congressional reception in DC; Your logo at all other events throughout the year when promoting this event.
 Register will open when details are confirmed.

 For more information, contact: Tish Williams at